www-delart/www-delart.github.io/content/art/drawings.md

 date = "2016-11-05T18:25:22+05:30"
 title = "Drawings"
 weight = 1
-description = "Drawing is the analytical part of creative work, it is a record of the process of thoughts.
-The sketchiness of the drawing is not a dismissive feature.
-As the art is not a higher level of a craft..." cover = "img/art/drawings/06_04_01.jpg"
+description = "Drawing is the analytical part of creative work, it is a record of the process of thoughts ..." cover = "img/art/drawings/06_04_01.jpg"
 +++